-We used Microsoft Excel 2016 (Microsoft Corporation, Redmond/ Washington, USA) and GraphPad Prism (Version 7.0b for Mac OS, GraphPad Software, San Diego California USA, www.graphpad.com) for statistical analysis.
-Graphs were created with Sigmaplot 12 (Systat Software Inc., San Jose California USA).
-We assessed the various PSMA SUV{max} measurements with Kruskal-Wallis-test, Mann-Whitney-test, Dunn's multiple comparisons test and Wilcoxon signed-rank test.
-A P value < 0.05 was considered statistically significant.
-To evaluate the SUV{max} in different tissues and to generate a cut-off value to distinguish between normal intraprostatic tissue and malignant intraprostatic tissue, a receiver operating characteristic analysis was used.
-The provided boxplots show first and third quartile and median.
-The ends of the whiskers represent the 10th and the 90th percentile.
+We used Excel 2016 (Microsoft Corp.) and GraphPad Prism (version 7.0b for Mac OS; GraphPad Software, www.graphpad.com) for statistical analysis.
+Graphs were created with Sigmaplot 12 (Systat Software Inc.).
+We assessed the various PSMA SUV{max} measurements with the Kruskal-Wallis-test, Mann-Whitney-test, Dunn's multiple-comparisons test, and Wilcoxon signed-rank test.
+A P value of less than 0.05 was considered statistically significant.
+To evaluate the SUV{max} in different tissues and to generate a cutoff value to distinguish between normal intraprostatic tissue and malignant intraprostatic tissue, a receiver-operating characteristic analysis was used.
+The provided box plots show first and third quartile and median.
+The ends of the whiskers represent the 10th and 90th percentiles.